Like GearBrain on Facebook

 The sun has to shine a lot to make your solar investment pay off.

 In the middle of the Arizona desert, a solar installation likely will provide all the juice you need year-round.
-But if you live in Forks, Washington (212 days a year of measurable rainfall) the solar investment may not pay off at all.
+But if you live in Forks, Washington (212 days a year of measurable rainfall), the solar investment may not pay off at all.

 Want to know where your home stands?
 The U.S. Department of Energy offers this Solar energy potential map that helps clarify areas where solar power will be most efficient.

-2. Is solar power the cheaper option?
+2. Is solar power a cheaper option?

 Another consideration is the cost of electric power in your state.
 Tiny Rhode Island has some of the highest electric rates in the nation: A solar array on a sunny corner of the state could provide some relief.
-In Louisiana, though, the reverse is true with low rates almost offsetting any solar gains (though solar panels could cut down on the carbon gasses in the atmosphere).
+In Louisiana, though, the reverse is true, with low rates almost offsetting any solar gains (though solar panels could cut down on the carbon gasses in the atmosphere).
 Here is a state-by-state power-cost chart.

 3. Does your house face south?

-In the United States the sun is always south of us and in order to collect its power-producing rays you are going to have to point your solar panels in that direction.
-Due south is not necessarily mandatory but a deviation of more than about 20 degrees from due south will erode the effectiveness of the panels.
+In the United States, the sun is always south of us, and in order to collect its power-producing rays, you are going to have to point your solar panels in that direction.
+Due south is not necessarily mandatory, but a deviation of more than about 20 degrees from due south will erode the effectiveness of the panels.

 The angle at which solar panels are mounted also can impact their productivity.
 If your roof is too steeply pitched or flat, the solar panel fit could be compromised.
 The folks who wrote the Solar Energy Handbook offer this solar angle calculator so you can calculate exactly the tilt of your panels in your area.

 Shade is not your friend.
-If your lot is awash in trees or if hills, or other buildings cast an early shadow over your roof, solar panels will not be effective.
+If your lot is awash in trees or if hills or other buildings cast an early shadow over your roof, solar panels will not be effective.

 4. How old is your roof?

-Remember, too, that most solar arrays are warranted for about 25 years—modestly longer than the 20-year average life for a typical, composite roof.
+Remember, too, that most solar arrays are warranted for about 25 years—modestly longer than the 20-year average life for a typical composite roof.
 So if your roof has not been upgraded within the last five years, you may face the complicated task of having to repair it after the solar panels are installed.

 5. How much energy do you want?